-OSMRE has determined that the provisions of the National Environmental Policy Act (NEPA) apply to all AML Pilot projects funded under Public Law 115-141.
-NEPA regulations issued by the White House Council on Environmental Quality (CEQ) are found at Title 40, Parts 1500-1508 of the Code of Federal Regulations (40 CFR Parts 1500-1508, 42 U.S.C.
+OSMRE has determined that the provisions of the National Environmental Policy Act (NEPA) apply to all AML Pilot projects funded under Public Law 116-94.
+NEPA regulations issued by the White House

+Council on Environmental Quality (CEQ) are found at Title 40, Parts 1500-1508 of the Code of Federal Regulations (40 CFR Parts 1500-1508, 42 U.S.C.
 4371 et seq.).

 In accordance with NEPA regulations, analysis of the "Federal action" is applicable to the approval of AML Pilot projects, as they are "Federally assisted activities" due to the allocation of Federal funds which must be "approved" by "other regulatory decisions."
-Public Law 115-141 provides OSMRE with the authority to allocate funding to Alabama, Kentucky, Ohio, Pennsylvania, Virginia, West Virginia, the Crow Tribe, the Hopi Tribe, and the Navajo Nation for eligible projects that involve abandoned mine land reclamation and related economic and community development activities.
+See OSMRE REG-1, Handbook on Procedures for Implementing the National Environmental Policy Act (NEPA Handbook) (Revised 2019).
+Public Law 116-94 provides OSMRE with the authority to allocate funding to Alabama, Kentucky, Ohio, Pennsylvania, Virginia, West Virginia, the Crow Tribe, the Hopi Tribe, and the Navajo Nation for eligible projects that involve abandoned mine land reclamation and related economic and community development activities.